Joan of England, Queen of Sicily

-Joan of England (October 1165 – 4 September 1199) was a Queen of Sicily and countess consort of Toulouse.
-She was the seventh child of Henry II, King of England, and Eleanor, Duchess of Aquitaine.
+Joan of England (October 1165 – 4 September 1199) was by marriage Queen of Sicily and Countess of Toulouse.
+She was the seventh child of King Henry II of England and Duchess Eleanor of Aquitaine.
 From her birth, she was destined to make a political and royal marriage.
-She married William II of Sicily and later Raymond VI, Count of Toulouse, two very important and powerful figures in the political landscape of Medieval Europe.
+She married William II of Sicily and later Raymond VI, Count of Toulouse, two very important and powerful figures in the political landscape of medieval Europe.

 Early life

 Joan was born in October 1165 at Château d'Angers in Anjou as the seventh child of Henry II, King of England and his queen consort, Eleanor of Aquitaine.
 She spent her youth at her mother's courts at Winchester and Poitiers.
 As a young Angevin princess, Joan's early education consisted of subjects to ready her for a dynastic marriage.
-She likely learned how to sew and weave, sing, play an instrument, and ride a horse – a pastime that she loved.
+She likely learned how to sew and weave, sing, play an instrument, and ride a horse – a pastime that she might have loved because she mentioned her horse in her will.

 Queen of Sicily

 In 1176, William II of Sicily sent ambassadors to the English court to ask for Joan's hand in marriage.
 The betrothal was confirmed on 20 May, and Joan's father had to raise money to pay for the cost of the journey and the wedding.
 He did this by imposing a tax on English subjects.
 On 27 August, Joan set sail for Sicily from Southampton, escorted by John of Oxford, the bishop of Norwich and her uncle, Hamelin de Warenne, Earl of Surrey.
 In the Angevin territories of northern France, she was met by her eldest brother Henry the Young King, and he escorted her to Poitou to her brother Richard the Lionheart.
 He took her to Saint Gilles, and her entourage was met by representatives of the Kingdom of Sicily: Alfano, Archbishop of Capua, and Richard Palmer, Bishop of Syracuse.

 After a hazardous voyage, Joan arrived safely in Palermo, and on 13 February 1177, she married King William and was crowned Queen of Sicily at Palermo Cathedral.

 Joan produced no surviving heir.
 Although there were rumours that she had given birth to a boy called Bohemond, in 1181 or 1182, he died in infancy if he did exist.
 Traditionally, a royal husband in such a situation may have annulled the marriage for a chance to marry a woman who would give him a son.
 King William did not annul the marriage, nor did he express any interest in doing so.
 Instead, he named his aunt Constance, daughter of Roger II of Sicily as his heir.

 When William II died in November 1189, Sicily was seized by his bastard cousin Tancred, who took the lands given to Joan by William with the sound strategic reason that Monte Sant'Angelo lay on the route taken by the invading forces of Heinrich VI of Germany husband of Constance.
-He also put Joan under house arrest at Zisa, Palermo for her backing Constance to inherit the throne.
+He also put Joan under house arrest at Zisa, Palermo, in retaliation for her backing of Constance to inherit the throne.